fire219/CedarSentinel/README.md

 take time to get CedarSentinel fully acclimated with your server, so don't be alarmed if the first few iterations aren't very effective!*** As the model improves, so will the detection rate.

+### CedarScript

+CedarSentinel's responses to messages are defined by `script.txt`.
+CedarScript's syntax is not documented yet, but the default script should work well.
+Note that a syntax error in `script.txt` will likely result in an error message that appears to be caused by a bug in CedarSentinel.
+(If you do get an error, please submit an issue anyway, just in case it is a CedarSentinel issue.
+If you have changed `script.txt`, please include your modified version.)

 ### Contributors